Commonwealth Master's Scholarship Programme

-The application process for 2019 entry is now open on the Commonwealth Scholarships website.
-The deadline for applications is 19 December 2018.
+The application process for 2020 entry is now open on the Commonwealth Scholarships website.
+The deadline for applications is 16:00 (GMT) on 30 October 2019.
 However, please ensure that you check with the nominating agency in your home country for the relevant deadlines for your application.

 Applications should be made through either a selected non-governmental organisation and charitable body or through your national nominating agency for Commonwealth scholarships in your home country.

 The Commonwealth Scholarship Commission expects all Commonwealth Scholarship candidates to be nominated by an approved nominating body, and to have completed an application form online using the Electronic Application System (EAS).
 There is no charge for candidates who apply using this online application system.